amirrh6/react-todos/README.md

 -   -   [ ] Single TODO page (details)
 -   -   [ ] Add TODO page
 -   -   [ ] ...
+-   [ ] Use 'react-router-dom'
 -   [x] Fetch TODOs from a JSON file
+-   -   [ ] Update TODOs
--   [ ] Fetch TODOs from 'json-server'
+-   [ ] Fetch TODOs from a mock back-end like 'json-server'
+-   -   [ ] Update TODOs
+-   [ ] Fetch TODOs from a real back-end like Firebase
+-   -   [ ] Update TODOs
 -   [ ] ...

 ### Screenshot